vernisaz/simcom/doc/PIs.md

 to be modified to specify the server port number and serviced directories.

 ### Run SimHTTP as a service
-It is a covinient to run the server as a service.
+It is a convenient to run the server as a service.
 First,  create a directory where the server will reside.
 Using a development location for a system service isn't a good idea.
-Onle two files need to be copied there, simhttp and env.conf.
+Only two files needed to be copied there, simhttp and env.conf.

 Second, you need to edit file [rustcom.service](https://github.com/vernisaz/simcom/blob/master/cfg/rustcom.service) specifying the selected location for the server.